rafaqz/GBIF2.jl/README.md

 - A `limit` above `300` items at a time is allowed, unlike in the original API, by making multiple reuests and joining the results.
 - For even larger queries, download requests are handled with gbif.org account authentication.
+- Extents and geometries from Extents.jl and GeoInterface.jl can be used to subset occurrence records.

 ## A quick example